miriamkw/egvinsulin/user_data_expansion/README.md

 Remaining 0 values: 0
 ```
 As we observe, it seems like some high / low value indicators have been mixed up or with high levels of noise.
 Hence, we set these values to nan.
 There are in total 31541 values that are changed from 0 to nan, out of a total of 5 026 538 CGM values in the dataset.

+# Loop

+Processing notes:
+- The raw carbohydrate values in "LOOPDeviceFood.txt" have several duplicates where the carbohydrate and date value is identical.
+If we do not delete them, and sum them within 5-minute intervals, the meal size within a 5-minute interval becomes up to 102120g of carbs, which is not plausible as a meal size in one sitting.
+Hence, we delete all duplicate values where the value and date are identical.
+- We found 20 insulin doses above 50 units of insulin in Loop (and all subjects are AID, which makes large doses more unlikely than with MDI), out of 61701003 non-zero insulin values in the dataset.
+These doses are set to nan, and the following eight hours of data are also set to nan.